No Country for Old Men: Writing

 The Coens' script was mostly faithful to the source material.
 On their writing process, Ethan said, "One of us types into the computer while the other holds the spine of the book open flat."
 Still, they pruned where necessary.
 A teenage runaway who appeared late in the book and some backstory related to Bell were both removed.
 Also changed from the original was Carla Jean Moss's reaction when finally faced with the imposing figure of Chigurh.
 As explained by Kelly Macdonald, "the ending of the book is different.
 She reacts more in the way I react.
 She kind of falls apart.
 In the film she's been through so much and she can't lose any more.
 It's just she's got this quiet acceptance of it."
-In the book, there is also some attention paid to the daughter, Deborah, whom the Bells lost and who haunts the protagonist in his thoughts.
+In the book, some attention is paid to the daughter, Deborah, whom the Bells lost and who haunts the protagonist in his thoughts.

 Richard Corliss of Time stated that "the Coen brothers have adapted literary works before.
-Miller's Crossing was a sly, unacknowledged blend of two Dashiell Hammett tales, Red Harvest and The Glass Key; and O Brother Where Art Thou? transferred The Odyssey [of Homer] to the American south in the 1930s.
-But No Country for Old Men is their first film taken, pretty straightforwardly, from a [contemporary] prime American novel."
+Miller's Crossing was a sly, unacknowledged blend of two Dashiell Hammett tales, Red Harvest and The Glass Key; and O Brother Where Art Thou? transferred the Odyssey to the American south in the 1930s.
+But No Country for Old Men is their first film taken, pretty straightforwardly, from a prime American novel."

 The writing is also notable for its minimal use of dialogue.
 Josh Brolin discussed his initial nervousness with having so little dialogue to work with: I mean it was a fear, for sure, because dialogue, that's what you kind of rest upon as an actor, you know? ...
 Drama and all the stuff is all dialogue motivated.
 You have to figure out different ways to convey ideas.
 You don't want to overcompensate because the fear is that you're going to be boring if nothing's going on.
 You start doing this and this and taking off your hat and putting it on again or some bullshit that doesn't need to be there.
 So yeah, I was a little afraid of that in the beginning.